 Granular targeting options

 All of the above campaign targeting options have more granular filters underneath.
 You can not only choose the country but also the regions and even cities.
-In the case of push traffic, you can also choose to deliver ads only to users with a certain language set on their devices.
 That ensures that your ad campaign will only reach the users that can actually understand it.

 Additional targeting options include devices, device OSes, OS version, browsers, and carriers.